Content Acquisition: How to Valuate Content and Drive OTT Revenue Growth

-The continued rise of OTT trends creates a challenging landscape for content teams.
+The continued rise of over-the-top (OTT) media services creates a challenging landscape for content teams.
 Content acquisition – the purchase of content to distribute to audiences – has always been a delicate balance of weighing costs against audience desires.
 But the increased demand for content to fill catalogues and tentpole shows to keep consumers engaged has consistently driven up the cost of media production and licensing.

-Though the cost is high, it’s clear that when it’s done right, the reward for successful content acquisition and creation strategies is high.
+Though the cost is high, it’s clear that when it’s done right, the reward for successful content acquisition strategies is high.
 Consider Netflix’s purchase of the Roald Dahl estate in September 2021; though the cost was undisclosed, it is reportedly the largest IP acquisition in Netflix history – positioning Netflix to compete with Disney+ for viewers seeking family-friendly content.

-Netflix’s savvy content strategy galvanizes its position as the SVOD market leader; at the 2021 Emmys, Netflix scored a whopping 44 awards, making it the most decorated streaming platform in the event’s history.
+Netflix’s savvy strategy of acquired and original content galvanizes its position as the SVOD market leader; at the 2021 Emmys, Netflix scored a whopping 44 awards, making it the most decorated streaming platform in the event’s history.
 The Oscars told a similar story.
-It’s no coincidence that streaming platforms like Netflix, Google+, AppleTV+, and HBO Max are winning more and more frequently at awards shows – they know how important it is to create exceptional content strategies.
+It’s no coincidence that streaming platforms like Netflix, AppleTV+, Amazon Prime Video, and HBO Max are winning more and more frequently at awards shows – they know how important it is to create exceptional content strategies.

 When it comes to deciding whether to leave a platform, nothing is more important to subscribers than content availability and price.
 If the perceived value of the content offered by a streaming service doesn’t outweigh the subscriber’s price sensitivity, they’re unlikely to continue that subscription.
 Content owners and streaming platforms need understand this fundamental calculation if they hope to successfully monetize OTT content.